top of page

 What if the parent company is publicly traded?

-Example: If a Mexican company owns the U.S. business and its shares trade on the Mexican stock exchange, the U.S. business counts as Mexican.
+Example: If a Mexican company owns the U.S. business and its shares are traded primarily on the Mexican stock exchange, the U.S. business is generally considered Mexican for E-2 purposes.

 What if my co-owner is from a different treaty country?

-If ownership is split 50/50, and both of your countries have E-2 treaties with the U.S., both of you can qualify — even with different nationalities.
+If ownership is split 50/50, and both owners are nationals of different countries that each have E-2 treaties with the United States, either owner may independently qualify for E-2 classification under their respective nationality.

 What if I have two nationalities and both countries have treaties?